uai-art-image-processing/sketch-to-artwork/README.md

 ## Installation

-1. On Linux, run `install_requirements.sh`, this will install miniconda with python 3.7 and create a new conda environmet (taming) for this repo.
+1. On Linux, run `install_requirements.sh`, this will install miniconda with Python 3.7 and create a new conda environment (taming) for this repo.

 ## Training on custom data